 Deepwood Veterinary Clinic

-Welcome to Deepwood Veterinary Clinic, where your family is our family!
+Welcome to Deepwood Veterinary Clinic!

-Our skilled, compassionate, professional staff provide exceptional medical and surgical care, as well as complimentary medical treatments including acupuncture, herbal and cold laser therapy.
+Our skilled, compassionate, professional staff provide exceptional medical and surgical care, as well as complementary medical treatments including acupuncture, herbal and cold laser therapy.
 We strive to educate pet owners, enabling them to make informed choices regarding their pet’s health and wellness.
 In addition, we offer outstanding on-site boarding, grooming and dog training services.
 We gladly treat dogs, cats, “pocket pets,” reptiles, horses, cattle, small ruminants, pigs, camelids and birds.